Rising Leader Series: Week 9 - Spirit Oil

 “And it is God who establishes us with you in Christ, and has anointed us, and who has also put his seal on us and given us his Spirit in our hearts as a guarantee.”-- 2 Corinthians 1:21-22

-Belief is a gift, freely given by God.
+God doesn't push.
+He gives us the choice to let Him anoint us in faith.
 The rational brain clamors: “show me a sign– only then will I believe!”
 But God doesn’t work that way.
 We are given our own free will, to see or not see– to trust or not trust.
-It is only in that first faithful leap into the sea of belief that we come back to the surface anointed.

 Spirit God also anoints us in the oil of healing: